 Art

-Centro Botín was created to host the artistic and cultural project of the Fundación Botín.
-The Art Program focuses on supporting contemporary art through grants and workshops; on research into the practice of drawing by artists throughout history; and on the study of relevant and innovative aspects of the great masters of art history.
-These lines of action are made visible and accessible to all audiences at Centro Botín through exhibitions and publications and through the Fundación Botín’s art collection, which faithfully reflects this program.
+Centro Botín was created to host the artistic and cultural project of Fundación Botín.
+The Art Program focuses on supporting contemporary art through grants and workshops; on research into drawing practices throughout history; and on the study of relevant and innovative aspects of the great masters of art history.
+These lines of activity are made visible and accessible to all audiences at Centro Botín through exhibitions and publications and through Fundación Botín’s art collection, which faithfully reflects this program.

-• Solo exhibitions by well-established, internationally renowned artists who lead the art workshops run by the Foundation.
-These exhibitions are devised specifically to resonate with the architecture and surroundings of Centro Botín.
+• Monographic exhibitions by artists with extensive international careers who lead the Foundation’s art workshops.
+These exhibitions are created specifically for the architecture and context of Centro Botín.

-• Presentations about the importance of drawing in the work of artists from the past and present.
+• Presentations focused on the significance of drawing in the work of historical and contemporary artists.

-• Exhibitions that explore lesser-known facets of leading names in the History of Art; revisions that helps us understand their creative processes and influence on art today.
+• Exhibitions that explore lesser-known aspects of great masters in Art History, offering insights into their creative processes and their influence on contemporary art.

-• Exhibitions showcasing the Fundación Botín’s art collection through curatorial projects offering diverse perspectives on artistic practices.
+• Group exhibitions showcasing Fundación Botín’s art collection through curatorial projects, which offer diverse perspectives on artistic practices.

 View more

-In the 1990s, the Fundación Botín launched a non-academic training programme, which is now hugely influential in the sphere of artistic creation.
-Every year, it awards Art Grants, as well as Exhibition Curating and Museum Management Grants, and also runs Art Workshops.
+Fundación Botín launched a non-academic training programme in the 1990s, which has become an essential reference in the field of artistic practices.
+Every year, it convenes the Art Grants, the Curatorial and Museum Management Grants, and the Art Workshops.

 Art Grants

-• The first Art Grants were awarded in 1993 to support national and international artists in the development of their training, research and production projects.
-The judging panel changes every year and features critics, curators, professionals and artists, prioritising previous grant recipients, who stay connected to the art programme through exhibitions, catalogues and the Fundación Botín Collection.
+• The Art Grants were launched in 1993 to support national and international artists in the development of their training, research, and production.
+The jury changes annually and includes critics, curators, professionals, and artists, preferably former grant recipients.
+Grant holders continue to be associated with the Art Programme through exhibitions, catalogues, and Fundación Botín Collection.

 Antoni Abad.
 Lérida, 1956